Smooh/cast/README.md

 # Smooh Cast
+Smooh Cast is a free online screen recording tool, capable of showing your camera along with the recording as picture-in-picture (pip) on browsers that support it.

-Free online screen recording tool, which can be accessed [here](https://smooh.tech/cast/).
+The tool can be accessed [here](https://smooh.tech/cast/).

 ---